MostafaH04/task_tracker_py/README.md

 task-cli list "In Progress"
 ```

-This is built on a task tracker class interface under `/TaskInterface`.
-Docstrings are provided to guide users regarding their usage.
+This is built on a task tracker class interface under `/TaskInterface` 🔭.
+Docstrings are provided to guide users regarding their usage 📰.